 Note: Access panel is used in false ceilings to access critical equipment for service, maintenance, and repairs.
-Provide access panel with clear 600 mm \times 600 mm opening (excluding frame and structural support).
+Provide access panel with clear 600 mm x 600 mm opening (excluding frame and structural support).
 The access panel can be either removable ceiling panels or large ceiling tiles, or fixed gypsum boards.
 The access panel must open completely with either single or double door design.
+Items a and b will not be applicable to projects without BMS.